LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 - Turn on the following toggles, under **Capabilities**, to support SDK-specific features:
   - **Push**: Notifies the user when a new message from the remote user is received.
   - **Maps**: Shows location in the map.

+    For details on configuring notifications, refer to [Notifications](pushnotifications.md).

 - Create the **LPMonitoringParams** to get the Engagement for the user, which is needed to start a new conversation with a specific campaign.